-First-class operational standards are behind Aramco’s low carbon intensity, and extensive cross-Kingdom pipelines safety and quickly move the oil, natural gas and natural gas liquids (NGL) Aramco produces.
+First-class operational standards are behind Aramco’s low carbon intensity, and extensive cross-Kingdom pipelines safely and quickly move the oil, natural gas, and natural gas liquids (NGL) that Aramco produces.

-Major cross-country pipelines include the Saudi Arabia–Bahrain Pipeline and the East-West Crude Oil, natural gas, and NGL pipelines to Yanbu‘ on the Red Sea.
+Major cross-country pipelines include the Saudi Arabia–Bahrain Pipeline, as well as the East-West Crude Oil, natural gas, and NGL pipelines to Yanbu‘ on the Red Sea.

-The NGL pipeline linking Yanbu‘ and Shedgum was the longest and most advanced gas line ever built — 1,170 kilometers.
+The NGL pipeline linking Yanbu‘ and Shedgum was the longest and most advanced gas line ever built at 1,170 kilometers.